 Domaine de Font de Michelle Vineyards, Wines, Winemaking

-Domaine Font de Michelle produces 3 red Chateauneuf du Pape wines and 1 Chateauneuf du Pape Blanc.
+Domaine Font de Michelle produces 3 red Chateauneuf du Pape wines and 2 Chateauneuf du Pape Blanc wines.

-Serving and Decanting Domaine Font de Michelle with Wine, Food Pairing Tips
+Serving Domaine Font de Michelle with Wine, Food Pairing Tips

 The white wine of Domaine Font de Michelle is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.